 Securities: Debt securities are classified as held to maturity and carried at amortized cost when management has the positive intent and ability to hold them to maturity.
 Debt securities are classified as available for sale when they might be sold before maturity.
-Equity securities with readily determinable fair values are classified as available for sale.
-Securities available for sale are carried at fair value, with unrealized holding gains and losses reported in other comprehensive income, net of tax.
+Securities available for sale are carried at fair value, with unrealized holding gains and losses reported in other comprehensive income, net of tax